lericson/pylibmc/docs/pooling.rst

 __ http://lericson.blogg.se/code/2009/september/draft-sept-20-2009.html
 __ http://lericson.blogg.se/code/2009/september/pooling-with-pylibmc-pt-2.html

-..
-This is really a blog post, I do write them in ReST occasionally.
+.. note:: This is really a blog post, I do write them in ReST occasionally.
    Provided here for the sake of convenience.

-..
-Protip, you can make an HTML file out of this by executing:
-     rst2html.py pooling.rst >pooling.html
-   and then just
-     open pooling.html

 I was discussing how to implement pooling for `pylibmc` when I realized what `libmemcachedutil`'s pooling is - or rather, what it isn't.